Chart Color Schemes

 AreaSearch assessment of residential development activity positions Castlemaine Surrounds among the top 25% of areas assessed nationwide

 Castlemaine Surrounds has seen approximately 61 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 307 homes were approved, with an additional 17 approved so far in FY26.
-Each dwelling built over these years has resulted in an average of 2.4 new residents per year, reflecting strong demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 307 homes were approved, with an additional 22 approved in FY26 so far.
+Each dwelling built over these years resulted in an average of 2.4 new residents per year, reflecting strong demand that supports property values.

-The average expected construction cost value for these new homes is $342,000.
+New homes are being constructed at an average expected cost of $342,000.
 This financial year has seen $6.4 million in commercial approvals registered, indicating the area's residential character.
-Compared to the Rest of Vic., Castlemaine Surrounds has similar development levels per person, contributing to market stability and aligning with regional patterns.
+Compared to the Rest of Vic., Castlemaine Surrounds has similar development levels per person, contributing to market stability aligned with regional trends.

-All recent developments have been detached houses, maintaining the area's traditional low-density character and appealing to families seeking space.
-With around 192 people per dwelling approval, Castlemaine Surrounds exhibits characteristics of a growth area.
-However, with population expected to remain stable or decline, there may be reduced pressure on housing in the future, potentially presenting opportunities for buyers.
+Recent development has been exclusively detached houses, maintaining the area's traditional low-density character and appealing to those seeking family homes with space.
+With around 192 people per dwelling approval, Castlemaine Surrounds displays characteristics of a growth area.
+Population is expected to remain stable or decline, potentially reducing housing pressure and creating opportunities for buyers in the future.

 Frequently Asked Questions - Development